Frequently Asked Questions

 Why should I have online lessons?

 Online lessons are more flexible than in-person lessons (for example during free periods at school) and there is no time wasted due to travelling.
 It also means students can continue lessons when away on holiday or at boarding school.
 At present there are students who have lessons from the UK, China, Japan, Portugal, Malta, and Ireland.

 Who are some of your current students?

 I have a mixture of national and international students who all have lessons online, and are following UK-based courses.

 Students have tuition for a variety of reasons:

 - To supplement their school work

 - To improve their grade in a resit exam

-- If they are studying outside of conventional education e.g. distance learning
+- When studying outside of conventional education e.g. distance learning or home education

 - Mature students wanting a change of career